Web development trends to watch out for in 2021

 Websites can be built by people who are much less familiar with coding than ever before.

-Services such as Wix and Bubble can help the most inexperienced IT users express their creativity and tailor a website to their design needs.
+Wix and Bubble Services can help the most inexperienced IT users express their creativity and tailor a website to their design needs.
 These services can be used by developers with coding experience too, as they often lay a foundation a programmer can build upon later.

 Using a low code service allows much more hands-on contributions from people who wouldn’t usually have the time to do all the research required.
-The choice of which service to use is certainly a difficult decision, but once the decision is made development can start.
+The choice of which service to use is certainly a difficult decision, but development can start once the decision is made.

 Why use a low-code service?